FreeRTOS/FreeRTOS/FreeRTOS/Test/CBMC/proofs/Task/TaskIncrementTick/README.md

-This proof demonstrates the memory safety of the TaskIncrementTick function.
+This proof demonstrates bounded memory safety of the TaskIncrementTick function.
+The proof only scales to a bound of 2.

-We assume that task lists are initialized and filled with a few list items.
-We also assign nondeterministic values to some global variables.
+An unbounded proof was not possible because CBMC is missing syntax needed for the assigns clause.
+Further, this proof needs every list element allocated, as well as quantified invariants, both of which don't scale.
+Hence it is unlikely that we'll be able to get unbounded proofs in the near future.

 Configurations available:
  * `default`: The default configuration.  `useTickHook1`: The default
  * configuration with `configUSE_TICK_HOOK=1`

-This proof is a work-in-progress.
-Proof assumptions are described in the harness.
-The proof also assumes the following functions are memory safe and have no side effects relevant to the memory safety of this function:

-* prvTraceGetTaskNumber
-* prvTracePortGetTimeStamp
-* prvTraceStoreKernelCallWithNumericParamOnly
-* prvTraceStoreTaskReady
-* vApplicationTickHook